What's up with polygamy in LDS Church history? Isn't that plenty of reason to reject the Church?

 I think the most troubling challenge in LDS Church history is the confusion and messy details associated with that most controversial practice, polygamy.
 I'm so glad it was ended in 1890, but the implications of that practice continue to affect some people today as they come to terms with non-ideal aspects of Church history.
 It's often the grounds for people rejecting the Church.
 Even some faithful members when they read up on polygamy feel their faith shaken.
 If you wish to understand these past controversies in the Church, it's a complex issue that demands that we examine historical details and our own assumptions and expectations.
 But there are some intriguing developments in our understanding of polygamy that may challenge your assumptions.

 Polygamy is so easy to mock.
 It's obviously just a tool for a man to exploit women, right?
 That's the assumption so easily made these days, but if polygamy in Joseph's day was just about sex, forming marriages is far riskier than just having affairs.
 The assumption of physical intimacy in polygamy simply may not apply to a number of cases, and is unlikely to be a reasonable explanation of the driving force for the practice.
-But it did occur in some marriages, as Brian C. Hales amply demonstrates in an important essay on polygamy for the Mormon Interpreter.
+But it did occur in some marriages, as Brian C. Hales amply demonstrates in an important essay on polygamy for Interpreter.
 On the other hand, DNA testing has failed to definitively identify any children from Joseph's polygamous marriages, reminding us that it was not just about sex.
+(2019 update: As discussed by Allen Wyatt on the Interpreter Foundation Blog, a new DNA study shows that Joseph Smith was not the biological father of Josephine Lyons, often claimed to be a clear case of Joseph fathering a child from a polygamous or polyandrous marriage.)
 So what was its purpose?